FoxDotBuild/Cya/MicroPython/GettingStarted.md

 Put Cya in a different position and re-type the _mpu.acceleration_ command.
 You will see different X,Y, and Z acceleration values.
 This shows your accelerometer is working!

-## Install the st7735.py Library for the Display
+## Install and Test the st7735.py Library for the Display

-## Install the hcsr04.py Library for the Ultrasonic Distance Sensor
+## Install and Test the hcsr04.py Library for the Ultrasonic Distance Sensor

-## Install the kt403A.py Library for the DFPlayer Mini MP3 Player
+## Install and Test the kt403A.py Library for the DFPlayer Mini MP3 Player

-## Install the pca9685.py Library for the PWM Controller
+## Install and Test the pca9685.py Library for the PWM Controller

-## install the joints.py Library to control Cya's Motors and Joints
+## install and Test the joints.py Library to control Cya's Motors and Joints

-## Install the INMP441.py Library for the Microphone
+## Install and Test the INMP441.py Library for the Microphone